OpenBazaar/official_docs/content/guides/concepts/orderflow.md

 **INCOMING STATUS**: AWAITING_FULFILLMENT \
 **OUTGOING STATUS**: FULFILLED

-This will trigger a 45 day timer on the order.
-After 45 days if the state of the order is still **FULFILLED** the seller will be able to call the `releaseescrow` API to change the state to **PAYMENT_FINALIZED** and claim the funds.
+This will change the state of the order to FULFILLED, and will send a notification along with any additional fulfillment data to the buyer.

-The ability for the seller to retrieve the funds is a function of the transaction, it is possible for the seller to move the funds after 45 days manually using an external wallet for most coins.

 **Data Sent (Physical Good)**